aCupofMoJoJoJo/aCupofMoJoJoJo.github.io/the-three-truths-of-job-misery.md

 The <strong>longer answer</strong> is that getting to know your employees/direct reports takes time, energy, desire, and curiosity and requires a degree of empathy and vulnerability.

-I know that this sounds touchy feeling and I wouldn’t be surprised if a manager reading this would suggest just that and that it’s not their responsibility to prevent from being miserable. **I would counter** that this is an old, outdated manager mindset that has not evolved with where the job market is today and where it is going.
+I know that this sounds touchy feeling and I wouldn’t be surprised if a manager reading this would suggest just that and that it’s not their responsibility to prevent from being miserable. <strong>I would counter</strong> that this is an old, outdated manager mindset that has not evolved with where the job market is today and where it is going.

 Associates (largely due to the internet) have more resources than ever before and more connections than ever before.
 Within seconds an individual is able to read reviews and apply for other companies that are pushing forward toward a work culture that encourages preventing the 3 factors of job misery.
 If we as managers don’t evolve as well and shift our mindset we’ll lose.
 We’ll lose out on the benefits of a thriving culture which honestly translates into more money/revenue, fewer expenses, more growth, stronger dedication, etc the company.